 Hail Damage Waiver & Insurance Coverage Definitions

-Now that we’ve covered the design considerations of a metal roof as it applies to protection from hail damage, the next thing you should do is take a look at your insurance policy.
-We get hundreds of questions per year about homeowner/property insurance coverage and metal roofing.
-We understand that it can be a complicated subject that differs from policy to policy, but we think it’s critical to talk through the topics that we hear most often.
+Now that we’ve covered the design considerations of a metal roof as it applies to protection from hail damage, you should look at your insurance policy next.
+We get dozens of questions every year about homeowner/property insurance coverage and metal roofing.
+We understand that it can be a complicated subject that differs from policy to policy, but we think it’s critical to discuss the topics we often hear.

-Let’s go through some of the common phrases or words used by insurance providers.
+Let’s go through some common phrases or words used by insurance providers.

 Actual Cash Value

 Let’s say you buy a roof for $20,000, and the expected life of that roof is 20 years.
-Essentially, insurers are going to depreciate the actual value of the roof by $1,000 every year.
-If you have a claim at year 10 and you’ve got a $1,000 deductible, the insurance company would be responsible for $9,000 of that claim, because:
+Essentially, insurers will depreciate the roof’s actual value by $1,000 every year.
+If you have a claim at year 10 and you’ve got a $1,000 deductible, the insurance company would be responsible for $9,000 of that claim:

 – $10,000 – Your roof has depreciated for 10 years @ $1,000 per year